b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

 For starters I recommend [Pluto.jl](https://github.com/fonsp/Pluto.jl) as a minimalist and user friendly code editor for Julia.
-Here, I paste the link to [YouTube video](https://www.youtube.com/watch?v=OOjKEgbt8AI) (copied from the Pluto.jl's web page) with instructions of how to install it.
-From now on you'll be able to use it to interactively to run some Julia code from this book.
-If you need it feel free to watch more videos about Pluto.jl.
+Here, I paste the link to [YouTube video](https://www.youtube.com/watch?v=OOjKEgbt8AI) (copied from the Pluto.jl's web page) with instructions how to install it.
+From now on you'll be able to use it interactively (to run some Julia code from this book).
+Of course, if necessary feel free to watch more videos about Pluto.jl.

 ## Running Pluto Notebook {#sec:julia_running_pluto_notebook}